Company

 2020

-Expansion of production area
+Expansion of production space

 2021

-Reorganisation of the corporate structure
+Restructuring of the company's structure

 2022